-To attain sustainable growth and improve medium and long-term corporate value for the Group, candidates for Directors are in principle selected from a diverse group of people taking their knowledge, experiences, abilities, and personalities etc. into account.
+To attain sustainable growth and improve medium and long-term corporate value for the Group, candidates for Directors are in principle selected from a diverse group of people without regard to sex or nationality etc., taking their knowledge, experiences, abilities, and personalities etc. into account.